This degree has three stages, each comprising 120 credits.

 - Next, in Stage 3, you’ll study another 90 credits in your chosen specialism.
 You’ll conclude your degree with a 30-credit project module.

 You’ll complete the first three 30-credit modules in order – studying the extraordinary breadth of contemporary engineering, exploring design, materials, mechanics and engineering practice, including case studies.
 In the final 30-credit module, you’ll work on practical activities and develop a personal development plan towards professional engineering status.
 You must study Stage 1 part-time.

 At Stage 2, you’ll deepen your understanding of how engineers find solutions for technical problems, with two 30-credit core engineering modules.
-You’ll also study your first 30-credit module from a choice of engineering specialisms.
+You’ll also study your first 30-credit module from a choice of engineering routes.
 You’ll complete Stage 2 with another core 30-credit module (which includes another one-week residential school) that will further develop the skills you need to achieve professional status.

-At Stage 3, you’ll deepen your understanding of engineering and extend your knowledge and skills for your chosen engineering specialism.
+At Stage 3, you’ll deepen your understanding of engineering and extend your knowledge and skills for your chosen engineering route.
 You’ll conclude this stage with a 30-credit project module.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The Bachelor of Engineering (Honours) uses a variety of study materials and has the following elements: